-The motors controller was designed to control up to four brushed DC motors.
-It’s based on 32bit microcontroller Kinetis.
-The basic purpose of device is control drives of mobile robots both two wheeled and four wheeled.
-However, there are implemented a lot of features so device can be used for other purposes too.
-The project differs from other motors controllers mainly because it has ROS (Robot Operating System) support and it’s able to calculate odometry data (relative position and orientation of mobile robot) based on encoders measurements.
-The additional software is provided like a C++ API and user application (GUI) to configure and diagnose control unit.
+The project differs from other motors controllers mainly because it has ROS (Robot Operating System) support and it's able to calculate and provide odometry data (relative position and orientation of mobile robot) based on encoders measurements.
+The additional software is provided like a C++ API and user application (GUI) to configure and diagnose the controller.

 Features of device:

 - up to 4 quadrature incremental encoders (inputs: A, B signals) with a logic level equal to 3,3 V or 5 V,

 - the motors power supply should be in the range of 6-24 V DC,

 - continuous current up to 8 A per motor,

 - peak current up to 20 A per motor,